-While this can be a worthwhile route to take, it does come with its fair share of obstacles and bumps along the way.
+While this can be a worthwhile route to take when strategising around how to hire employees for your business, it does come with its fair share of obstacles and bumps along the way.
 Specifically:

-- There are lots of bad resumes out there, and it can be difficult to sift through them and find the high-quality, qualified candidates
+- There are lots of bad resumes out there.
+It can be difficult to sift through them and find the high-quality, qualified candidates

-- It can be hard to get an accurate sense of a candidate from a simple piece of paper, which means you’ll likely have to engage in a multi-step follow-up process to really understand if a candidate is a fit
+- It can be hard to get an accurate sense of a candidate from a simple piece of paper.
+This means you’ll likely have to engage in a multi-step follow-up process to really understand if a candidate is a fit

 - You will have to pay for a quality, up-to-date service

-Today, there are tons of platforms out there, including UpWork and SnagAJob, that allow you to hire an independent contractor on the spot.
+Today, there are tons of platforms out there.
+These include UpWork and SnagAJob, that allow you to hire an independent contractor on the spot.
 Outsourcing your job search in this way comes with various pros and cons.
 On the one hand, you get:

 A lower cost: Even at a higher hourly rate, freelance professionals tend to cost 20-30% less than full-time employees